kiwix/kiwix-android-custom/README.md

 publisher can easily create a discrepency with the ZIM content date, this should probably be avoided in most of the time.
 1. If nothing is specified in the json, then it tries to extract it from the ZIM file name.
-If the file is `wikipedia_en_all_maxi_2018-10.zim` then it will be `2018-10`.
+If the file - specified in `zim_url` - is `wikipedia_en_all_maxi_2018-10.zim` then it will be `2018-10`.
 1. Otherwise the current date will be put (should be avoided).